TremayneChrist/ProtectJS/README.md

 ###Cons

-1. Creating protected objects is slightly more expensive.

-2. You have to include the ProtectJS library in your project.
+1. You have to include the ProtectJS library in your project.

 ---